 International bestselling author Bryant McGill built his company Simple Reminders alongside Jenni Young, as McGill noted, "on two smartphones and cameras, a few laptops, and a sincere desire to show people the best of themselves through inspiring words, images, and products."
 Today McGill is one of the top social media influencers in the world, with more engagement than Oprah, Lady Gaga, and Tony Robbins combined.

 Now with a multimillion-dollar media empire, McGill is a dominant force in positive thinking and self-actualization.
-McGill's best selling books include "Simple Reminders" and "Voice of Reason."
-He is also a United Nations-appointed Global Champion, a Nobel Peace Prize nominee, and his work has been endorsed by the president of the American Psychological Association.
+McGill's best selling books include and He is also a United Nations-appointed Global Champion, a Nobel Peace Prize nominee, and his work has been endorsed by the president of the American Psychological Association.

 On May 23rd, McGill and Grant Cardone will be teaching a "Social Entrepreneurship Graduate Class" at the Nasdaq MarketSite in Times Square to students of NYU and Columbia Business School.
 It is a free event hosted by Nasdaq to support emerging business leaders and to nurture entrepreneurship.
 Outsiders can attend by RSVP.